yogthos/yogthos.net/resources/templates/md/posts/2016-10-15-AtomWithLuminus.md

 ![](/img/atom/atom-start-db.png)

-Now that the database is started, let's add a user to it by running the following code in the REPL:
+With the database is started, let's add a user to it by running the following code in the REPL:

 ```clojure
 (db/create-user!